 Ericsson results show loss of TxED-Omni LBT schemes compared to No-LBT, for two ED thresholds (-47 and -68 dBm).
 TxED-Omni LBT with ED Threshold of -68 dBm dBm and -47 dBm has similar performance.
 HW shows loss for LBT schemes with respect to no-LBT for 1-site and 7 -site scenarios.
 Directional and omni LBT are comparable at -47dBm EDT for gNB and -32dBm EDT for UE.

 Huawei results show loss of TxED Omni LBT scheme compared to No-LBT for ED Threshold -47 dBm.
 TxED Omni and TxED-Dir are shown to have comparable performance.
 Receiver assisted LBT (RxA-2) is seen to improve tail performance and to a small extent median user performance at high loading levels compared to TxED-Omni, and in all other cases seen to have comparable performance.
 RxA-2 simulated underperforms No-LBT in all cases.
-These trends hold for 7site as well as 1site simulations.
+These trends hold for 7-site as well as 1-site simulations.